Frequently Asked Questions

 - Area X,Y or Z has experienced significant flooding in recent years, however IFD values have decreased – how can this be?

-The new IFDs are derived using the complete available rainfall records – some dating back to 1800.
+The 2016 IFDs are derived using the complete available rainfall records up to 2012 – some dating back to 1800.
 It is important to consider recent events in the context of the overall period of record and the cause of recent flooding.
 Rainfall events that are significant in recent memory are not necessarily ranked high in terms of the whole length of record for a particular location.
-Due to the nature of Australian topography, many significant floods are the result of river flooding rather than local flooding from local rainfall.
+Due to the nature of Australian topography, many significant floods are the result of river flooding due to upstream or catchment-wide rainfall, rather than local flooding from local rainfall.

 - Comparing the new IFDs to at-site frequency analyses